satwik-jinna/satwik-jinna.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Data Science for the Betterment of the World
+subtitle: 🔹Data Science for Good 🔹

 profile:
   align: right